blog Literary Destinations Reading & Writing Travel

 Conclusion

-On the other hand, there are also libraries whose buildings are a real feast for the eyes, both inside and out.
+As you can see, Germany does indeed have many interesting libraries.
+Some of them, like the Maria Laach library, stand out for their age.
+On the other hand, some libraries have a stunning architecture.
+They are a feast for the eyes, both inside and out.
 The latter category includes, for example, the Stuttgart State Library and the Cottbus Library.

 Top literary destinations in Germany